-Depression and anxiety can rob people of their joy in life.
-Moreover, by damaging the brain and body, they may rob people of life itself, reducing patients’ life expectancy by an average of 10 years.
-Because depression and anxiety are so common and because so many patients do not adequately respond to currently available treatments, these conditions are the second leading cause of disability worldwide.
-For all of these reasons, we currently face no greater health challenge than the need to find new and more effective treatments for depression and anxiety.
+Depression can rob people of their joy in life.
+Moreover, by damaging the brain and body, it may rob people of life itself through reducing patients’ life expectancy by an average of 10 years.
+Because depression is so common and because so many patients do not adequately respond to currently available treatments, this condition is the leading cause of disability worldwide.
+For all of these reasons, we currently face no greater health challenge than the need to find new and more effective treatments for depression.

-Usona Institute is currently in the planning phases for multi-site research studies focused on psilocybin as a treatment for major depressive disorder (MDD).
+Usona Institute is currently in the planning phases for our multi-site Phase 2/Phase 3 clinical research program focused on psilocybin as a treatment for major depressive disorder (MDD).
 For more information on our clinical trials, please follow the link below:

 Investigator’s Brochure for Psilocybin